xboxflashgun/report-tabs/README.md

 ```
 utime titleid countryid langid players secs

-0 - hours
-1 - days
+0 - days
-2 - weeks
+1 - weeks
-3 - months
+2 - months
-4 - quarters
+3 - quarters
-5 - years
+4 - years

 reptab<n>, n = 0..5 - points for graph
 repstat<n>, n = 0, 1, 2 - for overall statistics for the period of reptab

-repstat0 - for the last 168 hours
-repstat1 - for the last 183 days (half a year)
+repstat0 - for the last 183 days (half a year)
-repstat2 - for the whole period available
+repstat1 - for the whole period available
 ```